 “Try to return to the life that you’ve been living, and just forget all of this situation.”

 “I’m not sure that’s possible.
 But I’ll try.”

-As they continued to discuss what Riana felt was a significant problem, it bothered her that Barbara and Jeff, her son-in-law, didn’t seem to be concerned about Ryan’s announcement.
+As they continued to discuss what Riana felt was a significant problem, it bothered her is that Linda and Jeff, her son-in-law, didn’t seem to be concerned about Ryan’s announcement.

 “Mom, things have changed in high schools these days.
-Ryan says he’s only heard support from his friends and there hasn’t been any anti-gay bullying,” Barbara told her.
+Ryan says he’s only heard support from his friends and there hasn’t been any anti-gay bullying,” Linda told her.

 “Well, I hope you’re right.
 I know you’ll be watching him carefully to make sure he doesn’t encounter any problems at school.”